KeyuLiu-CSYE6225/webapp/README.md

 Build and Deploy instructions:
 1. Open project by IntelliJ IDEA or other IDE
 2. Create Database in MySQL with name : cloud_db
-3. Modify the application.propoties with your database info
+3. Modify the application.propoties with your database info user and password for mysql
 4. Run the application